Executive Team

 Georgios serves as the Founder and President of the Ethos Institute where he functions as the architect of governance frameworks for advanced technology.
 His work on expert knowledge systems originated in the early 1990s and progressed from the design of symbolic AI architectures to the ethical oversight of modern neural networks.
 He maintains a scholarly approach that bridges academic theory with practical governance implementation while ensuring that digital transformation remains human-centric.

 He has executed strategic consulting mandates for governments and global enterprises in more than fifty countries to translate technical requirements into actionable policy.
-This commitment to human-centric digital transformation drives his work in high-stakes environments where ethical and technical frictions require sovereign policy responses.
+This commitment to human-centric digital transformation drives his work in high-stakes environments where ethical and technical frictions require rigorous policy responses.

 Seminal Publication